TERMS & CONDITIONS

-Overview: On September 21st through September 23rd, 2018, the U.S. Navy will host HACKtheMACHINE.
-The HACKtheMACHINE is a two-day competition, to be held at Galvanize, during which eligible participants will try to solve one or more challenges related to maritime security.
+Overview: On September 6th through September 8th, 2019, the U.S. Navy will host HACKtheMACHINE.
+The HACKtheMACHINE is a competition, to be held at New Lab, during which eligible participants will try to solve one or more challenges related to maritime security.

-Team Event: HACKtheMACHINE is a team based event and a maximum of ten eligible individuals will be permitted per team.
+Team Event: HACKtheMACHINE is a team-based event and a maximum of ten eligible individuals will be permitted per team.
 Final team composition will be completed during the event.
-Once teams are finalized on Saturday, September 22nd, 2018 you will not be allowed to switch teams or add or remove team members.
+Once teams are finalized on Saturday, September 7th, 2019 you will not be allowed to switch teams or add or remove team members.

-In addition, all participants will be required to complete a HACKtheMACHINE Release (“Release”) before they will be permitted to participate.
-As described in more detail in the Release, by participating in HACKtheMACHINE, you agree that, without compensation, the U.S. Navy or it’s designee may photograph, record, and otherwise use your likeness, image, voice, or appearance, whether in whole or in part, blurred, altered, or distorted, in photographic, audio, video, electronic, digital, or other formats, without limitation, including for internal and external advertising, promotional, marketing, and training purposes and without any right by you to inspect, approve, or disapprove the foregoing.
+Media Release: By agreeing to these terms and conditions and participating in HACKtheMACHINE you agree that, without compensation, the U.S. Navy or it’s designee may photograph, record, and otherwise use your likeness, image, voice, or appearance, whether in whole or in part, blurred, altered, or distorted, in photographic, audio, video, electronic, digital, or other formats, without limitation, including for internal and external advertising, promotional, marketing, and training purposes and without any right by you to inspect, approve, or disapprove the foregoing.
 Participants are prohibited from retaining any materials provided to participants by HACKtheMACHINE or otherwise as part of HACKtheMACHINE, including, without limitation, any and all data, data sets, information, or other materials, and participants are prohibited from using such materials other than for the purposes of participating in HACKtheMACHINE.
 Nothing in these Rule shall be interpreted as granting you permission to use or display the U.S. Navy name, logo, or trademarks for any purposes.

-Allowed Technologies: Hackathon participants may use source code, sample code, libraries, SDKs, and APIs to support their entry as long as these technologies are: (i) Made publicly discoverable and available for public use in developing applications as of the Registration End Date and are still public as of the event; (ii) be indexed and reachable through Google’s search engine; (iii) be easily accessible (i.e., anyone can download or access if signup is required, access must be granted in less than 1 hour).
-Examples of common technologies that meet the requirements as allowable are Angular.js, jQuery, Bootstrap, D3, Hadoop, MySQL, Lucene, Twilio, Google Talk, Weather Underground.
+Allowed Technologies: Any technology used to compete in a HACKtheMACHINE track must be demonstrated to the satisfaction of the track judges to determine it is a repeatable solution and must demonstrate how the technology achieves each element of the scoring rubric.
+Any decision to withhold a demonstration of a private technology for a particular element of the scoring rubric may result in a lower point value being assigned for that element of the rubric and this may in turn impact overall standing in the prize competition.
 The U.S. Navy reserves the right to assess participants eligibility and compliance with these Rules at any point during HACKtheMACHINE.
-If the U.S. Navy requires any assistance in order to assess your compliance, you must promptly provide that assistance.
-If you do not provide the requested assistance in a timely manner, or if the U.S. Navy has reason to believe that you are not complying with the Rules, you may be disqualified, in the U.S. Navy’s sole discretion.
+If the U.S. Navy or its designee requires any assistance in order to assess your compliance, you must promptly provide that assistance.
+If you do not provide the requested assistance in a timely manner, or if the U.S. Navy or its designee has reason to believe that you are not complying with the Rules, you may be disqualified, in the U.S. Navy’s sole discretion.

-Law: You agree that these terms and the relationship between you and the U.S. Navy shall be governed by the laws of and the courts in the State of Washington.
+Law: You agree that these terms and the relationship between you and the U.S. Navy shall be governed by the laws of and the courts in the State of New York.

 Section Headings: The headings of the sections are inserted for reference only and are not intended to be part of nor affect the meaning or interpretation of these Rules.